chamambom/gigstadocs/ArchitectureOverview.md

 # New
 from pymongo import AsyncMongoClient

-This migration simplifies database operations and ensures long-term compatibility with MongoDB updates.
+This improves long-term compatibility and reduces driver fragmentation.

 Working Efficiently with GenAI Tools

-To get the most value when using AI for debugging or development:

-Ask for structured debug output (console logs, formatted traces).
+Share real code or logs, not summaries

-Break large problems into focused, isolated steps.
+Break problems into small, isolated steps

-Provide real code snippets rather than summaries when possible.
+Request structured output when debugging

-These practices reduce iteration time and improve the accuracy of AI-assisted troubleshooting.
+This reduces iteration time and improves solution accuracy.